comwanga/pactagent/README.md

 **Autonomous agents contracting and settling over open Bitcoin protocols.**

-PactAgent is an open-source framework for bounded economic agents that discover each other through Nostr and Pontmore, negotiate narrow service agreements, and target settlement through Cashu ecash escrow.
+PactAgent is an open-source framework for bounded economic agents that discover each other through Nostr, negotiate narrow service agreements, and target settlement through Cashu ecash escrow.
 It builds on Pontmore; it is not the Pontmore protocol.

 ## Current phase